simracingtools/ir2mqtt/README.md

 ## State and TimeOfDay publishing

-Indepentently from the configuration to the application the IRSDK connection state is published on the topic <baseTopic>/state as numerical value:
+Indepentently from the configuration to the application the IRSDK connection state is published on the topic

+	<baseTopic>/state

+as numerical value:

 * 0 means irsdk is disconnected from the simulation
 * 1 means irsdk is connected to the simulation

-The date and time of day information is published on the topic <baseTopic>/ToD in ISO format:
+The date and time of day information is translated from the original track timezone to the timezone specified in the configuration and  published on the topic

+	<baseTopic>/ToD

+in ISO format:

 	%Y-%m-%dT%H:%M:%S<+/-ffff>